Smartphone Learning Opportunities to Promote Well-being in Young Employees

 The Be-Well Project Team comprises seven organisations from Spain, Ireland, Cyprus, Portugal, Greece, Austria and Bulgaria, working together to achieve the project aims and delivered the expected results for young employees and vocational educators in our regions.
 Within the project team, there is a good balance between organisations and associations providing education and training to young employees and companies that have implemented successful projects in the field of vocational education, specifically addressing the topic of workplace well-being.

-To address the rise in well-being concerns afflicting young employees and business today, BeWell proposes the development of the following learning materials for young employees and vocational educators:
+To address the rise in well-being concerns afflicting young employees and business today, the BeWell team has developed the following learning materials for young employees and vocational educators:

-To support young employees to safeguard their well-being, Be-Well partners will also develop a range of smartphone-based micro-learning resources, that can be used to present self-help resources and learning content to employees directly in their workplaces, or through online channels if they are working remotely.
-This will be designed as a Well-being Planner and presented as a 28-day calendar.
-In each window of the calendar, for each day in the 28-day challenge, we will provide a QR Code with a link to one micro-learning resource.
-The 28-day calendar will comprise 28 individual stand-alone learning resources.
-These 28 micro-learning resources will include a combination of quizzes, digital breakouts, short articles or blogs on the Be-Well MOOC, animations or short video lectures, reflections, or self-assessment activities.
-This planner will be accompanied by a handbook containing a 1–2-page self-help activity for each of the 28-micro-learning resources, addressed to supporting young employees to reflect on what they have learned through this micro-learning activity, and to apply it to their daily lives and routines to help them to manage their well-being.
-This handbook can also be used by vocational education professionals to apply the micro-learning activities contained in the well-being planner in a facilitated learning session, and by HR professionals who have a role in coaching young employees to manage their well-being.
-Through these training interventions, we believe that we can help to address the mental ill health and well-being issues that are impacting the work and lives of young employees across Europe today.
+To support young employees in safeguarding their well-being, the Be-Well partners have developed a range of smartphone-based micro-learning resources that have been used to present self-help resources and learning content to employees directly in their workplaces, or through online channels if they have been working remotely.
+This includes a Well-being Planner, presented as a 28-day calendar.
+Each day in the 28-day challenge has featured a QR code with a link to one micro-learning resource.
+Therefore, the 28-day calendar has comprised 28 individual stand-alone learning resources.
+These 28 micro-learning resources have included a combination of quizzes, digital breakouts, short articles, blogs, animations, short video lectures, reflections, or self-assessment activities.
+This planner has been accompanied by a handbook containing a 1–2-page self-help activity for each of the 28 micro-learning resources, aimed at supporting young employees in reflecting on what they have learned through each micro-learning activity and applying it to their daily lives and routines to help them manage their well-being.
+This handbook has also been used by vocational education professionals to apply the micro-learning activities contained in the well-being planner in a facilitated learning session, and by HR professionals who have played a role in coaching young employees to manage their well-being.
+Through these training interventions, we believe that we have helped to address the mental ill health and well-being issues that have impacted the work and lives of young employees across Europe.

-To support VET educators so that they can aid the building of resilience and the promotion of positive mental health and well-being among young employees and VET learners through developing bespoke continuous professional development (CPD) training programme for VET trainers.
-Through this train-the-trainer style programme, our aim is to engage VET educators in upskilling opportunities so that they can develop micro-learning resources to address emerging labour market needs.
-In addition, a library of 35 Open Educational Resources (OERs; 5 national OERs per partner) will be presented through the MOOC platform to support HR managers in local companies to understand and address the well-being needs of young employees in the post-pandemic economy.
+To support VET educators in building resilience and promoting positive mental health and well-being among young employees and VET learners, the Be-Well partners have developed a bespoke continuous professional development (CPD) training program for VET trainers.
+Through this train-the-trainer programme, it aims to engage VET educators in upskilling opportunities so that they can create micro-learning resources to address emerging labour market needs.
+Additionally, it includes a library of 35 Open Educational Resources (OERs), with 5 national OERs contributed by each partner, through the MOOC platform to support HR managers in local companies in understanding and addressing the well-being needs of young employees in the post-pandemic economy.

-To provide access to all of the learning materials developed, Be-Well will also develop an online learning platform – called a MOOC.
-This MOOC will be promoted by all members of the project team as a one-stop-shop for employees, employers, coaches, mentors, and VET trainers to gain access to our well-being resources.
+To provide access to all of the learning materials developed, the Be-Well project features an online learning platform called a “MOOC” (Massive Open Online Course).
+This MOOC has been promoted by all members of the project team as a one-stop shop for employees, employers, coaches, mentors, and VET trainers to gain access to the Be-Well well-being resources.

 On this page, you will find copies of our project brochures and newsletters.
 We will add to this page and keep it regularly updated throughout the project.